Tips for talking to your local candidate

 1. What to do before your conversation

-Learn what you can about the candidate and their position on climate change, energy or the specific topic you’re calling about.
+Learn what you can about the MP and their position on climate change, energy or the specific topic you’re calling about.
 Often their parliamentary biography or personal website will have useful information on this.

 2. Prepare your messages